Claire McCardell Fashion Designs: let’s look closely at the art!

 I’m posting this gallery in honor of my online course’s “stripes and plaids” assignment:

-Claire Mccardell fashion designs made awesome use of yarn-dyed weave patterns-and the glory of it is that stripes and plaids will always expose the grain of the fabric in the garment.
+Claire Mccardell fashion designs make use of yarn-dyed plaid and stripes-and the beauty of that is that stripes and plaids will always expose the grain of the fabric in the garment, so we can see it laid out plainly for the eye to see.

-In stripe or plaid woven fabric, we can see exactly where the bias is (and remember that bias fabric is elastic, like a lattice and that straight grain is firm and doesn’t give), and see exactly where the straight grain runs, and see the creative ways that she worked with the construction using these woven patterns (you’ll see below).
+SO, we can see exactly where the bias is (and remember that bias fabric is elastic, like a lattice and that straight grain is firm and doesn’t stretch), and better understand the creative ways that she worked with the construction using these woven patterns (you’ll see below).

 If you read the notes and then analyze the garment with the notes, you will learn so much!